atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 of the great Satisfaction I felt upon the occasion, I entreated her, even before I inquired after j her health, in the most earnest terms, to pardon a
 'behaviour, which had given her So much displeasure declaring Solemnly, that the violence of my love alone had occasioned my misdemeanours, and as Solemnly asturing her, that her admirable conduct having railed her So much higher than ever in my esteem, I could never think of being happy without her.
-The energetic manner with which I Spoke touched her, and sofar threw her off her guard, that She replied, though evidently confused, “What then, my lord, am I to think of your behaviour to miss Batley .?”
+The energetic manner with which I Spoke touched her, and sofar threw her off her guard, that She replied, though evidently confused, "What then, my lord, am I to think of your behaviour to miss Batley .?"
-“Think of it as it was, only a little Stratagem, to discover if your charming bosom Still felt any emotions in my favour; and may I not flatter myfeif that it has been successful.?
-Though I confess I never was fo much alarmed, lesl it had occasioned emotions too painful in your tender breast.” don’t pronounce me a coxcomb, Wilmot -- -- -- -- -- -1 Should not have made So home an address to her, had 1 not Seen that the dear creature continued in a strange strange flutter about me. — She, however, did everything in her power to conceal her satissaftion j She cast down her Sweetly embarrafsed eyes, and averted her blushing Sace. — Urged now by pity, as well as love, I ventured to press her fondly to my bosora, but in So respedlful a manner, that it was Sufficient to banish all her apprehensions. -- -- -- -- She withdrew herself from my arms, but with a Sort of reluctance, which affected me beyond expresfion, and looked as if She Said, “How blessed could I be in that Situation, were I not afraid of you! ”
+"Think of it as it was, only a little Stratagem, to discover if your charming bosom Still felt any emotions in my favour; and may I not flatter myfeif that it has been successful.?
+Though I confess I never was fo much alarmed, lesl it had occasioned emotions too painful in your tender breast." don’t pronounce me a coxcomb, Wilmot -- -- -- -- -- -1 Should not have made So home an address to her, had 1 not Seen that the dear creature continued in a strange strange flutter about me. — She, however, did everything in her power to conceal her satissaftion j She cast down her Sweetly embarrafsed eyes, and averted her blushing Sace. — Urged now by pity, as well as love, I ventured to press her fondly to my bosora, but in So respedlful a manner, that it was Sufficient to banish all her apprehensions. -- -- -- -- She withdrew herself from my arms, but with a Sort of reluctance, which affected me beyond expresfion, and looked as if She Said, "How blessed could I be in that Situation, were I not afraid of you! "
 J was not mistaken.
-She repeatedly importuned me to leave her, and I at last resolved to comply with her request, though never less inclined to go from her. -- -- Only Say that you forgive me, lady Charlotte, and will See me again in the afternoon.” ....
+She repeatedly importuned me to leave her, and I at last resolved to comply with her request, though never less inclined to go from her. -- -- Only Say that you forgive me, lady Charlotte, and will See me again in the afternoon." ....
-“Well, well, ” answered She, with the most delicious Smile, “leave me now — ^ — and I will consider fit.”
+"Well, well, " answered She, with the most delicious Smile, "leave me now — ^ — and I will consider fit."
 I returned between Seven and eight, and found the Elliots and pretty little Kitty, who appeared to be rejoiced to see meto my great comfort, the disgusting Mrs. Staples is quite removed j but we Shall, I suppose, have Some other Argus to Supply